Anglicanism: Eucharistic discipline

 Only baptised persons are eligible to receive communion, although in many churches communion is restricted to those who have not only been baptised but also confirmed.
 In many Anglican provinces, however, all baptised Christians are now often invited to receive communion and some dioceses have regularised a system for admitting baptised young people to communion before they are confirmed.

 The discipline of fasting before communion is practised by some Anglicans.
 Most Anglican priests require the presence of at least one other person for the celebration of the Eucharist (referring back to Christ's statement in Matthew 18:20, "When two or more are gathered in my name, I will be in the midst of them."), though some Anglo-Catholic priests (like Roman Catholic priests) may say private Masses.
 As in the Roman Catholic Church, it is a canonical requirement to use fermented wine for communion.

-Unlike in Roman Catholicism, the consecrated bread and wine are always offered to the congregation at a eucharistic service ("communion in both kinds").
+Unlike in Roman Catholicism, the consecrated bread and wine are normally offered to the congregation at a eucharistic service ("communion in both kinds").
 This practice is becoming more frequent in the Roman Catholic Church as well, especially through the Neocatechumenal Way.
 In some churches, the sacrament is reserved in a tabernacle or aumbry with a lighted candle or lamp nearby.
 In Anglican churches, only a priest or a bishop may be the celebrant at the Eucharist.